Research Interests

 with Jonathan Bonham

 We derive optimal contracting and accrual accounting policies in a continuous-time moral hazard framework.
-An agent who takes actions to generate current and future cash flows is compensated via a contract written on cash flows, which contain timing errors, and accounting earnings, which correct these timing errors at the expense of introducing measurement errors.
-We show that deferred incentives and accruals are substitutes in solving the incentive problems created by cash flow timing errors.
-Late in the agency relationship, the optimal contract is short-term and the optimal accrual policy is standardized — it is time invariant, accrual-heavy, and driven by measurability rather than agency-specific parameters.
-By contrast, early in the agency relationship the optimal contract is long-term and the optimal accrual policy is non-standardized — it changes over time, corrects fewer timing errors than the standardized policy, and varies with agency-specific parameters.
-Our model sheds light on the relation between accruals and the timing of incentives, as well as the use of accounting-based performance measures over the manager’s tenure.
+An agent who takes actions to generate current and future cash flows is compensated via a contract written on accounting earnings, which correct timing errors in cash flows at the expense of introducing measurement errors.
+Our model yields three main results.
+First, the optimal contract is generally short-term and the optimal accrual policy is standardized — it is time invariant, accrual-heavy, and driven by measurability rather than agency-specific parameters.
+Second, deferred incentives and accruals are substitutes: deferred incentives increase whereas accruals decrease in measurement error.
+Finally, if the agent is hired in conjunction with a shock to fundamentals, then early in the agent’s tenure the optimal contract is long-term and the optimal accrual policy is non-standardized — it is time variant, accrual-light, and driven by agency-specific parameters.

 with Iván Marinovic